Electric Potential

 Electromotive Force

-- todo A source of electromotive force (emf) (or source) is a device that transforms some other form of energy into electrical energy
+- A source (of emf) is a device that transforms some other form of energy into electrical energy

 - The emf of a source is determined by the chemical reactions that occur within the source